moinwiki/moin/docs/intro/glossary.rst

       revision.

    data
-      Just the raw data, no more, no less (can be some text, a image, a pdf).
+      Just the raw data, no more, no less (can be some text, an image, a pdf).

    metadata
       Additional information related to or about some data.
-For example, if you create a new PDF item revision, the revision data will be the PDF file's content, but moin will also additionally store revision meta data that tells that this revision is in fact a PDF (its contenttype - we do not rely on or require .pdf extension on the item name), when it was saved, maybe some comment you gave when saving, etc.
+For example, if you create a new PDF item revision, the revision data will be the PDF file's content, but moin will also additionally store revision metadata that tells that this revision is in fact a PDF (its contenttype - we do not rely on or require .pdf extension on the item name), when it was saved, maybe some comment you gave when saving, etc.